jaevespinoza/memorize/README.md

 to run the application.
 The port used will be http://localhost:5173/.

+To run the tests, use the command:

+`yarn test`

+and it will run the tests in Vitest.

 ## Libraries used in the application

 One of the main libraries that was used for state handling was [@reduxjs/toolkit](https://redux-toolkit.js.org/).
 This helped with handling the various parts of the application, such as the success and error count, as well as obtaining the images thanks to its `createApi` method.